Decorative graphic

 If you test positive, notify HUHS.
 Additionally, if you have had known exposure, do not wait for symptoms to start before notifying HUHS.

-Persons infected with monkeypox should isolate until all skin lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.
+Persons infected with mpox should isolate until all skin lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.
 The length of isolation will vary from patient to patient and may last 21 days (about 3 weeks) or more.

-If a member of the Harvard community who lives off campus tests positive for monkeypox, they should isolate in their home.
+If a member of the Harvard community who lives off campus tests positive for mpox, they should isolate in their home.
 If you live on campus, HUHS will work with you and your School/Unit to manage your isolation.

 People infected with the virus often have a mild disease that does not require treatment.
-There are no monkeypox-specific treatments, but antivirals—such as tecovirimat (TPOXX)—may be recommended for people who are more likely to get severely ill.
+There are no mpox-specific treatments, but antivirals—such as tecovirimat (TPOXX)—may be recommended for people who are more likely to get severely ill.
 People with weakened immune systems, children under eight years of age, people with a history of skin disorders like eczema, and people who are pregnant or breastfeeding may be more likely to get seriously ill.
-If you become infected with monkeypox and meet criteria for antiviral treatment, your health care provider may recommend TPOXX.
+If you become infected with mpox and meet criteria for antiviral treatment, your health care provider may recommend TPOXX.